-A total of 866 Agencies are included in the National Transit Database (NTD) for 2015.
+A total of 953 Agencies are included in the National Transit Database (NTD) for 2016.
 The National Transit Database was established by Congress to be the Nation's primary source of information and statistics on the transit system of the United States.
 Recipients of grants from the Federal Transit Administration (FTA) are required by statute to submit data to the NTD.
 The NTD is used to help meet the needs of individual public transportation systems, the US Government, State, and Local governments, and the public for information on which to base public transportation service planning. (www.ntdprogram.gov/ntdprogram/)

 The Unlinked Passenger Trips are part of service consumed; the goal of transit service is to transport passengers from one place to another.
 Operating cost per passenger unit is slightly different than passenger miles traveled.
-Vanpool (VP) service, for example, may carry fewer people, but it carries them a consistently longer distance per trip.
-The opposite is true of trolleybuses, which carry many people in dense urban settings, but not very far.
-From this perspective Demand Response is the most expensive mode followed by Demand Taxi and Van Pool.
+Commuter Rail service, for example, may carry fewer people, but it carries them a consistently longer distance per trip.
+The opposite is true of Heavy Rail, which carry many people in dense urban settings, but not very far.
+Below is a comparison of total Cost per Unlinked Passenger Trip for Bus, Commuter Rail, Heavy Rail, and Light Rail.